 (1) Any communication incident with an abandoned, orphan or plugged well; as the ability for containment and pressure control at such wells is significantly limited.
 Immediate reporting applies even in the case where an operator has established temporary containment measures at the surface that appear to have been implemented with success.
-A plan for permanently plugging the affected well must be developed and executed by the operator as soon as practicable, unless the operator plans to adopt the well and bring it back into production.
+A plan for permanently plugging the affected well must be developed and executed by the operator as soon as practicable.
 The plan may be implemented without filing a notice of intent to plug the well, provided DEP approval is received.

-- (2) Any communication incident with any other well that the operator completing the stimulation has been made aware of and that threatens or jeopardizes the integrity of the surface or near surface environment as a result of a breach/loss of containment, a release of pollution-causing substances to the environment, or some other occurrence that has the potential to impact the waters of the commonwealth. - (3) Any communication incident that results in a well control incident/loss of well control as defined in this guidance. - (4) Any communication incident that results in site safety risks as a result of equipment malfunction or other events within the AOR. - (5) Any communication incident that involves another operator's well.
+- (2) Any communication incident with any other well that the operator completing the stimulation has been made aware of and that threatens or jeopardizes the integrity of the surface or near surface environment as a result of a breach/loss of containment, a release of pollution-causing substances to the environment, or some other occurrence that has the potential to impact the waters of the commonwealth. - (3) Any communication incident that results in a well control incident/loss of well control as defined in this guidance. - (4) Any communication incident that results in site safety risks as a result of equipment malfunction or other events within the AOR.